 That said, with so many new providers entering the market, students should always check accreditation and degree recognition before enrolling.

 A recurring challenge for international graduates has been the recognition of qualifications across borders.
-The UAE has made significant progress here by simplifying and digitalising the recognition process with involvement of awarding institutions like Peason.
-This not only supports student mobility but also makes it easier for international graduates to work in the UAE after their studies.
+The UAE has made significant progress by simplifying and digitalising the recognition process, with the involvement of awarding institutions such as Pearson.
+This not only supports student mobility but also makes it easier for international graduates to work in the UAE after completing their studies.

-For students, it removes uncertainty and builds confidence that the degree you earn in Dubai can support career aspirations anywhere in the world.
+For students, this removes uncertainty and builds confidence that the degree earned in Dubai can support career aspirations anywhere in the world.

 Before making your choice, here is a practical checklist for students considering higher education in Dubai: